akka/akka/akka-docs/src/main/paradox/stream/stream-rate.md

 Java
 :   @@snip [RateTransformationDocTest.java]($code$/java/jdocs/stream/RateTransformationDocTest.java) { #extrapolate-last }

-For situations where you have several producers, and the entire stream may become blocked by a non-emitting one, you can use the `initial` parameter of `extrapolate` to "seed" the stream.
+For situations where there may be downstream demand before any element is emitted from upstream, you can use the `initial` parameter of `extrapolate` to "seed" the stream.

 Scala
 :   @@snip [RateTransformationDocSpec.scala]($code$/scala/docs/stream/RateTransformationDocSpec.scala) { #extrapolate-seed }